onionshare/onionshare/docs/source/develop.rst

 Contributing translations
 -------------------------

-Most of the OnionShare is translatable.
-You can help make it easier to use and more familiar and welcoming for people around the globe.
-The Localization Lab has some `documentation about translating OnionShare <https://wiki.localizationlab.org/index.php/OnionShare>`_.
+Help make OnionShare easier to use and more familiar and welcoming for people by translating it on `Hosted Weblate <https://hosted.weblate.org/projects/onionshare/>`_.
+Always keep the "OnionShare" in latin letters, and use "OnionShare (localname)" if needed.

-OnionShare uses Weblate to keep track of translations.
-You can view the OnionShare project here: https://hosted.weblate.org/projects/onionshare/

-To help translate, make a Hosted Weblate account and start contributing to that project.
+To help translate, make a Hosted Weblate account and start contributing.

 Suggestions for original English strings
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Sometimes the original English strings could be improved, making them easier to translate into other languages.
+Sometimes the original English strings are wrong, or don't match between the application and the documentation.

+File source string improvements by adding @kingu to your Weblate comment, or open a GitHub issue or pull request.
-If you have suggestions for a better English string, please open a GitHub issue rather than commenting in Weblate.
-This ensures the upstream developers will definitely see the suggestion, and can potentially modify the string via the usual code review processes.
+The latter ensures all upstream developers see the suggestion, and can potentially modify the string via the usual code review processes.

 Status of translations
 ^^^^^^^^^^^^^^^^^^^^^^
 Here is the current translation status.
-If you want start a translation in a language not to be found here, please write us to the mailing list: onionshare-dev@lists.riseup.net
+If you want start a translation in a language not yet started, please write to the mailing list: onionshare-dev@lists.riseup.net

 .. image:: https://hosted.weblate.org/widgets/onionshare/-/translations/multi-auto.svg